Rosengarten zu Worms

 Scholars count four or five versions of the Rosengarten.
-The poem concerns a fight between the heroes of the cycle around Dietrich von Bern with those from the Nibelungen saga, which takes place in a rose garden at the city of Worms.
+The poem talks about a fight between the heroes of the cycle around Dietrich von Bern with those from the Nibelungen saga, which takes place in a rose garden at the city of Worms.
 The fight is motivated by Kriemhild's desire to test the mettle of her fiancé Siegfried against Dietrich von Bern.
 In the end, Dietrich and his warriors defeat the Burgundians including Siegfried.
 The poem is conventionally seen as a condemnation of Kriemhild and by extension her role in the Nibelungenlied.
 It is often further understood as a metaliterary text discussing the nature of heroic poetry.

 The Rosengarten was a very popular poem and was included in the printed Heldenbuch, bringing its transmission into the sixteenth century.

 Summary

-Here follows a summary of the events in A and DP.

 Version A (older vulgate version): Kriemhilt, the daughter of Gibich, King of the Burgundians, has a magnificent rose garden in Worms, which is guarded by twelve heroes, including Gibich, her brothers, and Siegfried.
 She wishes to have Siegfried test his mettle against Dietrich von Bern, so a messenger is sent to Bern (Verona).
 The messenger announces there that Dietrich and twelve of his heroes should come to the rose garden to fight against its champions.
 The winner will receive a wreath of roses and a kiss from Kriemhilt.
 Dietrich is initially enraged by the audacity of this offer and wants to kill the messengers, however, he is calmed by Hildebrand and Wolfhart.
 He decides to take the invitation to battle.
 Hildebrand chooses which warriors will come, and includes his brother Ilsan, a monk, and Dietleib, who must be fetched.
 The hero Sigestab is sent to fetch Dietleib in Styria—he is at first unable to find Dietleib at his father Biterolf's, nor at Rüdiger's home in Bechelaren, but finds him in Vienna.
 Dietleib agrees to fight and they set off for Verona, where Dietrich has assembled an army.
 The army first heads to Ilsan's monastery, where Ilsan mistakes Dietrich for an enemy and attacks Hildebrand, who at first fights his brother then reveals his identity.
 Ilsan promises to bring wreaths of roses for his fellow monks after they angrily demand them and joins the heroes.